stackbit-projects/exceptbusiness-ed98d/src/pages/index.md

 sections:
   - type: hero_section
     title: The Club Of Businessmen Living Real Life
-    subtitle: Live the life that drives success
+    subtitle: Lifestyle that drives success
     content: >
       **We are not a usual business club**.
 Except.Business is your go-to guide for harmonic life and informal networking with successful entrepreneurs.